The House

 Our Story

 The Community House is a unique and special place that has been serving Moorestown and its surrounding communities since 1926.
-Our mission is to strengthen our community by providing a gathering place for individuals, families and organizations.
+Our mission is to strengthen our community by providing a gathering place for individuals, families, and organizations.
 Today, as in years past, the Community House is home to scores of local clubs and nonprofits.
-Behind its stately façade is a ballroom, meeting rooms, office space for nonprofit organizations, and our newest event space, the Library.
+Behind its stately façade is a grand ballroom, meeting rooms, and office space for nonprofit organizations.
 We hope to see you soon at the House!

 The Community House of Moorestown is proud to be a welcoming organization and facility accessible and utilized by all in our community.
 We continue to denounce racism and all forms of discrimination and continue to seek involvement from all members of our diverse community.